Deniz-ME/nikola/Readme.md

 Show a patch (diff) or a link to a commit made in your forked repository that shows the instrumented code to gather coverage measurements : https://github.com/getnikola/nikola/commit/92d2980b8a555220a787ea1a4e0c241a89f7ad1a

+(Github only shows the changes of the last commit(unfortunately), you can see the whole code if you click the expand up button or expand down you are able to see the whole code)

 Provide a screenshot of the coverage results output by the instrumentation
 ![image](https://github.com/Deniz-ME/nikola/assets/122368681/4ee5f69f-93f3-4df8-89e2-11d2cf40248e)

 As you can see, branches 1,4,5 are hit without any test code written by me.
 5 is hit multiple times because this one is in a for loop.
 Command that is used to get this is pytest -s